MuteBard/Unity_Shaders/Notes/dev/DEV-02.md

 ## Fallback

     Last a shader is given a fallback.
-This is a basic less GPU-heavy effect to use on the surface of your moodel should the machine the shader is running on is incapable of running your code.
+This is a basic less GPU-heavy effect to use on the surface of the moodel should the machine the shader is running on is incapable of running the code.

 ![](../images/DEV-02/DEV-02-M.png)